rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 of interesting stuff, but then it just sits there.

 So are these warnings wrong?
-In one sense yes, but in another sense, no. We never do anything to clean up our threadpool once it's done being used.
+In one sense yes, but in another sense, no. We never do anything to clean up our thread pool once it's done being used.
 Let's implement that now.

 ### Implementing Drop on the Thread Pool

-The first thing we want to do is to implement `Drop` for our threadpool.
+The first thing we want to do is to implement `Drop` for our thread pool.
 When the pool is dropped, we should join on all of our threads, to make sure they finish their work.
 Here's a first attempt at it; it won't quite work yet: